Here’s a fascinating stat for you: By 2017, video will account for 69% of all consumer internet traffic.

 Some video variations you can test are:

-Landing page videos are the future of content marketing.
+post-click landing page videos are the future of content marketing.
 Get with the program now and start creating videos for your pages that help you capture leads like crazy.

 P.S.: Instapage allows you to seamlessly add videos to your post-click landing pages in just a few clicks.
 Excited to add a video to your post-click landing page, but don’t have an Instapage account?
 Create one here.